aldertzomer/FastDeMe/README.md

                        available threads up to 16 threads
   --kaiju              use kaiju for taxonomic identification
   --kraken             use kraken2 for taxonomic identification
-  --groot              use groot for resistome analysis
-  --tax_rank TAX_RANK  set taxonomic rank for output. choose one: phylum,
+  --groot              use groot for resistome analysis --kma                use kma for resistome analysis --tax_rank TAX_RANK  set taxonomic rank for output. choose one: phylum,
                        class, order, family, genus, species, default is all ranks.